Vontigon/covert-binary/README.md

 Messages are hidden in the file/directory permissions

 TODO:

- X 1) Incorporate binary translation functionality into separator.py
+  1)X Incorporate binary translation functionality into separator.py
   2) Create a linux-terminal-friendly version of separate.py (more flags, less fluff)

 As of now, the Covert.py and separator.py are standalone, and are intended to remain so.